yasminebassil/neurobio_sim/M4D2_Lab_E3_Solution.md

-# Exercise 3: Quantifying the difference in spiking between visual & non-visual areas (Method 1)
+# Exercise 3: Quantifying differences in spiking - Method 1

 One way that we will observe differences in neural activation in both areas is by looking at <i> total number of spikes in visual areas vs non-visual areas </i> during the visual behavior task.
 This is known as the <b> total spike count.</b>